turingschool-projects/kwk-level3-swift/sessions/dictionaries_slides.markdown

 Array(phones.keys)
 ```

 ^ `phones.keys` gives us a KEYS object with "apple", and "google" but is difficult to USE because KEYS is not a commonly used data type.
+Show this to the students by typing in:
+print(phones.keys)
+print(type(of: phones.keys))
+print(Array(phones.keys))
+print(type(of: Array(phones.keys)))
 Typically, you'll see iOS developers wrap `Array()` around, in this case, the `phones.keys` so that KEYS objects can be converted into an ARRAY, which is much more friendly!

 ---